nicsuzor/wikijuris/ausip/assignlicence.markdown

 **Video overview by Kylie Pappalardo on[Copyright Licences](https://www.youtube.com/watch?v=nJ7mRfcNZQI).**

-An exclusive license is "a licence in writing, signed by or on behalf of the owner or prospective owner of copyright, authorising the licensee, to the exclusion of all other persons, to do an act that … the owner of the copyright would, but for the licence, have the exclusive right to do". [^REPLACEME //CA// s 10(1) ENDREPLACE]
+An exclusive license is "a licence in writing, signed by or on behalf of the owner or prospective owner of copyright, authorising the licensee, to the exclusion of all other persons, to do an act that … the owner of the copyright would, but for the licence, have the exclusive right to do". [^AUTOREPLACED //CA// s 10(1) ENDREPLACE]
-[^REPLACEME //CA// s 10(1) ENDREPLACE]:  //CA// s 10(1) Exclusive licences give the licensee the power to sublicense and the title to sue for infringement. [^REPLACEME//CA// s 119ENDREPLACE]
+[^AUTOREPLACED //CA// s 10(1) ENDREPLACE]:  //CA// s 10(1) Exclusive licences give the licensee the power to sublicense and the title to sue for infringement. [^AUTOREPLACED//CA// s 119ENDREPLACE]
-[^REPLACEME//CA// s 119ENDREPLACE]: //CA// s 119
+[^AUTOREPLACED//CA// s 119ENDREPLACE]: //CA// s 119

 In the instance there is a non-exclusive licence, others may have rights to use or make use of the copyright work.